The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 Limitations: As an extension of a general suite, its AI-visibility depth can trail tools built specifically for the job.

-What it does best: A generative engine optimization platform that pairs prompt tracking with an action center.
+What it does: A generative engine optimization platform that pairs prompt tracking with an action center.

 Key features: Tracking across a broad engine set with citation and content-gap identification; traffic and ROI views; an action center that suggests next steps.